-Approximately 160 hectares of the Parklands has been set aside for Urban Farming.
+Approximately 5% (264 hectares) of the Parklands has been set aside for Urban Farming.
 The first farming precinct in the Parklands is located in Horsley Park, adjacent to the M7 Motorway and The Horsley Drive.

-We currently have 68 hectares of active urban farms.
-This land was farmed many years ago but remained vacant until we activated it again.
-The soil is good quality and farming has been very successful.
+We currently have approximately 100 hectares of active farms at Horsley Park.
+This land was farmed many years ago but remained vacant until we activated it again over the last 5 years.

-Some farmers are already selling their produce at road side stalls.
-Looking ahead, our vision is for a farm gate trail, allowing locals and visitors to buy fresh produce directly from growers.
-People will be able to cycle or stroll to market gardens once we’ve installed the network of paths we’re planning.
+Some farmers are selling their produce at road side stalls.
+Looking ahead, our vision is for a farm gate trail, allowing locals and visitors to buy fresh produce directly from many growers.
+People will be able to cycle or stroll to market gardens once we’ve installed a network of new paths and trails we’re planning.
 There is also plans for a community farming hub and café.

-Partnering with Fairfield City Council, we’re doing preparation work in the urban farming precinct to allow for new walking and cycling tracks.
+Partnering with Fairfield City Council, we’re doing preparation work in the urban farming precinct to allow for new walking and cycling tracks and street tree planting.
 The new tracks will be adjacent to roads that connect into the existing Parklands walking and cycling network and the M7 shared path.

-The farm gate trail is still a way off, but we are committed to it in our Urban Farming Master Plan which also describes our vision for:
+The farm gate trail is still a way off, but we are committed to it in our Horsley Park Urban Farming Masterplan 2019 which also describes our vision for: